MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-ethernetportallocationsettingdata.md

 ---
-Description: 'Represents settings for the allocation of the ethernet port, in addition to the settings provided by the CIM\_EthernetPort class.
-These settings are used to provide information specific to the resource itself.' ms.assetid: 'f59ebaf1-60dd-49bd-b48e-d7a6c2650909'
+Description: Represents settings for the allocation of the ethernet port, in addition to the settings provided by the CIM\_EthernetPort class.
+These settings are used to provide information specific to the resource itself. ms.assetid: f59ebaf1-60dd-49bd-b48e-d7a6c2650909
-title: 'CIM\_EthernetPortAllocationSettingData class'
+title: CIM\_EthernetPortAllocationSettingData class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_EthernetPortAllocationSettingData class